revature-associate-code-samples/code-samples-for-An-Ta/Project-3/README.md

 # Technologies
 <b>Client Side:</b> HTML, CSS, REACT, Redux, ReactStrap, TypeScript, Axios
 <br/>
-<b>Server Side:</b> Java, SQL, Spring MVC/Boot/Data/AOP, Hibernate, JWT, AWS, Hystrix, Zuul, Eureka, FeignClient
+<b>Server Side:</b> Java, SQL, Spring MVC/Boot/Data/AOP, Hibernate, JWT, AWS, Hystrix, Zuul, Eureka, FeignClient, Junit, Mockito

  # Roles and Responsibilities
 * Created User, Roles, and Cohort models
-* Setp the multiplicity relationship between User and cohort by using Hibernate
+* Setp the multiplicity relationship between User and cohort by using Hibernate annotations
 * Linked java models to SQL tables using Hibernate
 * Created User and Cohort spring bean controllers to map request to respective service
 * Created User and Cohort spring bean Services to handle to request
 * Created User and Cohort spring bean repository to query SQL database
 * Made DTO for user model in order to create a user by given information sent from client
+* Created an exception handler to handle any bad request, and to prevent client side stack trace
+* Test method functionality and their results by utilizing Mockito and Junit